AT&T 5G Wireless:

 C Spire, the largest and most aggressive company among smaller wireless

-carriers, is offering small pockets of mobile 5G coverage in their
+carriers, is offering small pockets of mobile 5G coverage in

 Mississippi and border service areas.
 They also offer 5G